-- Filter cake from the wastewater reduction plant only contains Cr(III) (since, even if the reduction were incomplete, residual Cr(VI) is readily soluble in water and would be found in the water phase) and is forwarded to an external waste management company (licensed contractor) for disposal as waste. - Other solid hazardous waste contaminated with Cr(VI) such as contaminated wipes, rags, and PPE (e.g., gloves, overalls, aprons), contaminated equipment or empty chemical containers (canisters, bags, drums) or other material from touch-up activities (soiled brushes, swabs, syringes, pens, sandpaper, ...) are usually also disposed as hazardous waste unless they are cleaned prior to their disposal (if they are cleaned, they are disposed as non-hazardous solid waste).
-This hazardous solid waste is stored in closed drums and containers and forwarded to an external waste management company (licenced contractor) for disposal as hazardous waste.
+- Filter cake from the wastewater reduction plant only contains Cr(III) (since, even if the reduction were incomplete, residual Cr(VI) is readily soluble in water and would be found in the water phase) and is forwarded to an external waste management company (licensed contractor) for disposal as waste. - Other solid hazardous waste contaminated with Cr(VI) such as contaminated wipes, rags, other abrasive material from blasting and PPE, contaminated equipment or empty chemical containers (canisters, bags, drums) are usually also disposed as hazardous waste unless they are cleaned prior to their disposal (if they are cleaned, they are disposed as non-hazardous solid waste).
+This hazardous solid waste is stored in closed drums and containers and forwarded to an external waste management company (licensed contractor) for disposal as hazardous waste.